 From the ninth to the seventh century B.C., the kings of Assyria ruled over a vast empire centered in northern Iraq.
-The first great Assyrian king was Ashurnasirpal II (r.
-883–859 B.C.), who undertook a vast building program at Nimrud, ancient Kalhu.
+The great Assyrian king Ashurnasirpal II (r.
+883–859 B.C.), undertook a vast building program at Nimrud, ancient Kalhu.
 Until it became the capital city under Ashurnasirpal, Nimrud had been no more than a provincial town.

-Ashurnasirpal's palace is described in the so-called Standard Inscription that ran across the surface of most of the reliefs: "I built thereon [a palace with] halls of cedar, cypress, juniper, boxwood, teak, terebinth, and tamarisk [?] as my royal dwelling and for the enduring leisure life of my lordship."
+The so-called Standard Inscription that ran across the surface of most of the reliefs described Ashurnasirpal's palace: "I built thereon [a palace with] halls of cedar, cypress, juniper, boxwood, teak, terebinth, and tamarisk [?] as my royal dwelling and for the enduring leisure life of my lordship."
 The inscription continues: "Beasts of the mountains and the seas, which I had fashioned out of white limestone and alabaster, I had set up in its gates.
 I made it [the palace] fittingly imposing."
-Among such limestone beasts is the human-headed, lion pictured here.
+Among such stone beasts is the human-headed, winged lion pictured here.
 The horned cap attests to its divinity, and the belt signifies its power.
 The sculptor gave these guardian figures five legs so that they appear to be standing firmly when viewed from the front but striding forward when seen from the side.
 Lamassu protected and supported important doorways in Assyrian palaces.